gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 From **Visual Studio Code**, select **File** from the main menu, then **Open Folder**.
 Navigate to and open the **github/Lab1-ssh-debug** folder.

-1. From VS Code: File -> Open Folder
+1. From Visual Studio Code: File -> Open Folder
 2. Navigate to github/Lab1-ssh-debug directory
 3. Open the **app.py** file and review the contents
 4. Set a breakpoint at the first line of code in the **show_telemetry** function (**now = datetime.now()**) by doing any one of the following: